Playwright E2E testing AI skills: JavaScript London talk

 If a broken flow would hurt users, revenue, or trust, it deserves E2E coverage.
 If it is easy to prove with a unit or integration test, it probably does not.

-Why Playwright is still the right foundation
+Why Playwright is the right foundation

 There are other good browser automation tools.
 Playwright is the one I would start with today for most web teams because it removes a lot of usual friction.